andre-karrlein/phpmetrics-server/README.md

 ## Getting Started

-You can start it by this command:
+You can start it with this command:

 ```
 docker run --rm -p 8080:8080 -v ~/code:/var/www/code -d phpmetrics